CuriousLearner/django-postgres-anonymizer/CONTRIBUTING.rst

 Code Style
 ~~~~~~~~~~

-- Follow PEP 8 (enforced by flake8)
+- Follow PEP 8 (enforced by Ruff)
-- Use Black for code formatting
+- Use Ruff for code formatting and linting
-- Use isort for import sorting
 - Add type hints where possible
 - Write docstrings for public APIs